mattiashem/app-delivery/README.md

 - Cloud service (Basic setup)

 ### Deploy (CI/CD)
-Testing you app correct is a fundation in building a CI/CD pipline.
-And in this step we are to setup diffrent pipline and start testing our app.
+Testing your app correctly underpins the structure of a CI/CD (Continuous Integration/Continuous Delivery) pipeline.
+In this step students are to setup different pipelines and start testing their apps.

-Some of the things we are to work with:
+Some of the tools students will utilise:
-- Buildservers (jenkins, tekton and more)
+- Build servers (Jenkins, Tekton, etc.)
-- Autoamtes test
+- Automates test
-- Vurnibulity scanning
+- Vulnerability scanning
 - Kubernetes and helm

 ### Run
+To design and deploy an app is the fun part, to run it to scale over a prolonged time scale is where an app developer shows their worth.
+How often have you deleted an app because it runs badly or never updates?

-To deploy a application is easy to run it dfor a long time is hard.
-In this step the student will learn how to setup envirments that scale and are secure.
-And learn how to monitor and trubbelshot there applictaions
+In this step the student will learn how to setup environments that can be scaled, and are secure to both user and developer.
+In App Delivery (something), students will learn how to monitor and troubleshot their app.

-Some of the things we are to work with:
+Some of the tools students will utilise:
-- Terraform / Pullumi
+- Terraform/Pullumi
 - Imutabel Infrastructure
-- Observity (Logs, Metrics,Tracing)
+- Observity (Logs, Metrics, Tracing)
 - Load test
 - Alerts
 - Runbooks